 Retail trade indices are published for 42 industries and for three commodity groups: food and other everyday commodities, clothing etc., and other commodities.
 Value and volume indices are produced.
 The volume index is made for the commodity groups and special industry aggregates for Eurostat.
 The statistics are based on survey data from all large retail trade enterprises and a sample of the remaining retail trade enterprises, which are requested to submit information about their turnover each month.
 Seasonal adjustment is performed of the three main commodity groups and the total.

 Turnover figures are collected monthly from a sample of 2,000 retail trade enterprises, reporting the figures either by web or by dial-in.
 The submitted data is subjected to troubleshooting, e.g. by comparing the development in turnover in similar enterprises.
-Survey data is grossed up in part by including information from administrative sources on the turnover subject to VAT in the previous quarter.
+Survey data is grossed up in part by including information from administrative sources on the turnover subject to VAT in the previous year.
 From the estimated turnover, indices on industry level as well as commodity group and total level are calculated.
 The total and the commodity group indices are seasonally adjusted.

 Many users who monitor the current business trends take an interest in the published statistics of retail trade.
 The demand for the statistics is broadly based in trade associations, the bank and finance sector, politicians, public and private institutions, researchers, enterprises, news media and Eurostat.
 The statistics provide input to the quarterly national accounts statistics and to Eurostat's pan-European statistics.
 The users view the retail trade index as an important short term indicator, and it often gets a lot of attention in the media and amongst other professional users.